yeniel/TelefonicaTest/README.md

 ```
 - The url image for "Canal Cuatro" returns a 404.
 I put a SF Symbol icon as placeholder.
 - Known issues
 	- There is a warning in the project: *"ProgressView initialized with an out-of-bounds progress value.
 The value will be clamped to the range of `0...total`."* I could not clamp the *progress* var to the range *0.0...11.0*.
-I am not sure but I guess this warning is related to Xcode 14
+I am not sure but I guess this warning is related to the brand new Xcode 14
 	- In the console appears the message *"NavigationLink presenting a value must appear inside a NavigationContent-based NavigationView.
 Link will be disabled."*.
 I think that could be related with the Stinsen package